Oscar Predictions: Will 'Power of the Dog' reign supreme?

 COYLE: Thanks to her show-stopping, breakthrough performance in “West Side Story” DeBose has had this category locked down all season, and it’s hard not to be moved by the historical symmetry.
 Sixty years ago, Rita Moreno won for the same role, Anita, in 1961’s “West Side Story,” making her the first Latina to win an Oscar.
 We’ll have to see if DeBose is as brief as Moreno was accepting her award.
 (Her total speech: “I can’t believe it!
 Good Lord!
 I leave you with that.”)
 Still, it was a crime to neglect Kathryn Hunter’s multiplying witches in “Macbeth.”
 What’s foul isn’t always fair.

-BAHR: I was prepared for Kirsten Dunst to finally get her moment up on that podium but Kiki’s shrimp will have to wait.
-At least she broke the seal and got a nomination.
-And DeBose should definitely be ready with a killer speech.
+BAHR: DeBose should definitely be ready with a killer speech.
 Do you think she’ll take Moreno as her date?
 Maybe she’ll don the black and gold dress Moreno wore in 1962 and famously repeated in 2018.

 BEST SUPPORTING ACTOR